Letter from Dr. Janson

 Arch Neurol 1998 Nov;55(11):1409-15.

-Carlton RM, et al., Rational dosages of
+Carlton RM, et al., Rational dosages of nutrients have a

 prolonged effect on learning disabilities.